-- 1. Define the term 'Advertising'. - 2.
-What is meant by the term 'product'? - 3.
-Give two examples each of tangible products and intangible products. - 4.
-What are speciality goods?
-Give one example. - 5.
-Define the term 'promotion'. - 6.
-What do you mean by labeling? - 7.
-What is the purpose of packaging a product? - 8.
-What is meant by the 'product concept of marketing'?
+- 1. Define the term 'Advertising'.

+- 2. What is meant by the term 'product'?

+- 3. Give two examples each of tangible products and intangible products.

+- 4. What are speciality goods?
+Give one example.

+- 5. Define the term 'promotion'.

 Short Answer Type Questions